 Relative pitch will allow you to hear your music for what it truly is.
 Sometimes, especially in the beginning, this may be a bad thing.
 You might become a little overcritical of your playing.
 It is better to be a little overcritical than to not care at all.

 If you find yourself wondering how some guitarists are able to create such amazing licks, a large part of it is their ear.
 Because they have relative pitch, they are able to take the ideas inside of their heads and translate them into notes.
 They have the ability to identify guitar notes by ear when listening to a musical passage.

 This is extremely useful, as many musicians tend to have a million and one great idea in their heads, but when they try to play the ideas keel over and die.
 This is due to the inability to find the proper notes and values.

 If you simply like to play covers, relative pitch can not only help you to separate yourself from the endless pack of forty year old dream chasers who think that someone will still discover them while they play covers (they won’t –it never happens).
 You won’t have to pay for tabs or sheet music because you will be able to listen to a song and almost instantly recognize the notes.

 In the end, you lost more by not learning relative pitch than learning it.
 If you want to improve your writing skills, learning skills, and overall playing skills, training your ear is the way to do it.

-Do you want to gain the ability of naming any musical note by EAR?
+Do you want to gain the ability to name any musical note by EAR?
 With perfect pitch, you can gain insights to music like never before and improve your guitar playing ability by 300%!